The typical mammals

 10. Artichokes with legs and sharp-scaled tails

-All eight species of Pangolin (Manis spp., Phataginus pps and Smutsia spp.) are covered with reptile-like scales instead of the typical mammalian hair.
+All eight species of Pangolin (Manis spp., Phataginus pps, and Smutsia spp.) are covered with reptile-like scales instead of the typical mammalian hair.
 They look like little dragons, but rather than breathing fire they actually have no teeth and survive on a diet of ants and termites.
 When threatened, these scaly mammals will curl up into a tight ball and wait for the danger to pass.
 All 8 species are now at risk of extinction as they are currently considered to be the most trafficked animal in the world.
 An IUCN report estimates that over a million pangolins have been illegally trafficked since the year 2000.
-Pseudo-therapies (without any scientific based evidence) use pangolin scales (which are actually made of the same keratin as our fingernails) as “traditional medicine” and the meat is considered a luxury food in countries like Vietnam and China.
+Pseudo-therapies (without any scientific-based evidence) use pangolin scales (which are actually made of the same keratin like our fingernails) as “traditional medicine” and the meat is considered a luxury food in countries like Vietnam and China.
 A single plate of pangolin can cost hundreds of dollars.

 Pangolins are secretive, and hard to study, just like sloths.
-As a highly endangered species they also need our help.
+As a highly endangered species, they also need our help.
 Check out savepangolins.org for further information about how this incredible mammal could disappear before many people notice their existence on this planet.